 Applying for an Initial Study Permit

-All international students need a study permit to study in Canada.
-We recommend that you constantly refer to the CIC website for the most updated information on the application process for study permits.
+All international students (except visiting exchange students) need a study permit to study in Canada.
+It’s recommend that you refer to the IRCC website for up-to-date information on the application process for study permits.
 The following are some tips to help you navigate the website.

-Things to Do in the Application Process
+Things to do in the application process